iOSGroup1/AppBrainstorming/README.md

 ### User Stories
 // TODO: Enumerate User Stories
-1. User can choose a specific genre and the app will match with a random user who also selected the same genre.
-2.
+1. User logs into our app and chooses how specific his/her music tastes want to be.
+Start off with genre, artist, song (similar to Pandora), and then get matched with people who share the same interests.
+You only have the duration of the song to connect with the person, so time is of the essence!
+If you are a match, you can continue your conversation afterwards.
 ---

 ### Wireframes